 Putting fruit trees in the right spots adds beauty, gives shade, and can hide your view from others.
 By adding evergreen fruit trees to your garden, you get to enjoy fruits all year.
 And, your outdoor areas will look better and work better for you.

 Fruit trees come in many sizes, like standard, semi-dwarf, dwarf, and super-dwarf.
-The smaller ones are perfect for city and can even grow in pots.
+The smaller ones are perfect for city gardens and can even grow in pots.
 Trees like apples, cherries, and citrus are great for eating and for making your garden look nice.

-Using evergreen fruit trees as is another smart idea.
+Using evergreen fruit trees as hedges is another smart idea.
 Some trees, like bush plums, make strong, easy-to-care-for hedges.
 They give you fruit and privacy.
 Training trees to grow in a lattice pattern, called espalier, is another way to use space well.
 It makes a pretty, edible fence.